box-o-water/e-commerce_back_end/README.md

 - [ ] WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

-- [x] BONUS: Ability to delete employee's, role's, department's, update employee manager's and role's, view employee's or budgets by department

 ## Installation

 - Install `nvm`